 - Skin dryness and irritations

-- Muscle and joint stiffness and soreness
+- Muscle & joint stiffness and soreness

 How to Eat Healthy When Travelling

-1. Bring the Staples
+1. First, Bring Some Basic Staples

 Pick and choose which of these staples suit you best, but the more the better.
 You'll find if you start getting into the habit of taking 2 or 3 of these with you, each time you travel you'll never want to leave home without them.

 Another travelling or holiday favourite is our savoury Cornucopia Epicurean Snack, which is made from organic dry roasted corn kernels, nuts, seeds, sea salt & spices...it is wonderfully wholesome and satisfying!

 2. Choose wisely from the travel food options

 Whether you're on a long haul flight, stopping by a roadhouse cafe or visiting a new restaurant in a local town, with a little consciousness, there are always healthy choices you can make.